For more on my healing and repairing digestion series, check out: Part I, Part II, Part III

 In total, I drank 2000mL of juice, 2500mL of water, and ate 3 dixie cup sized popsicles.

 I’d love to extend the cleanse to five days but seeing as this is my first one and that I’m heading to India in a couple of weeks, I’ve decided to see what these three days do for me and reassess whether I’ll need to do another one when I get home in March.

 I’m beginning the day with a vegetable + fruit based smoothie, moving on to introduce seeds and nuts in the mid-morning, welcoming the afternoon with a bit of juice and; if all goes well, finishing with a bit of plant based protein and grains.

 A couple of notes

-- Now that I’ll be having solid foods again, I plan on having 1/2 lemon or 2 tbsp apple cider vinegar 5 minutes before eating to assist with hydrochloric acid stimulation
+Now that I’ll be having solid foods again, I plan on having 1/2 lemon or 2 tablespoon apple cider vinegar 5 minutes before eating to assist with hydrochloric acid stimulation

 Some questions that may come up from today’s post…

 How should someone come off a juice cleanse or fast?